WebOrigami/docs/content/language/expressions.md

 ${ samples/help/capitals.yaml('Spain') + "\n" }
 ```

-One use for this is to programmatically look up values: if a variable holds the name of a key, you can call the tree as a function and pass the variable as the argument.
+One use for this is to programmatically look up values: if a variable holds the name of a key, you can call the map as a function and pass the variable as the argument.

-This also means you can pass a tree to any Origami builtin that expects a function, such as the `value` option of [`Tree.map`](/builtins/tree/map.html):
+This also means you can pass a map to any Origami builtin that expects a function, such as the `value` option of [`Tree.map`](/builtins/tree/map.html):

 ```console
 $ ori "Tree.map(['Japan', 'Australia'], { value: capitals.yaml })"
 ${ Origami.yaml(Tree.map(['Japan', 'Australia'], { value: samples/help/capitals.yaml })) }
 ```

-### Functions as trees
+### Functions as maps

-Conversely, Origami lets you treat a function as a [map-like](/async-tree/map-like.html) object.
+Conversely, Origami lets you treat a function as a [map-like](/async-tree/maplike.html) object.
 This is true for arrow functions, Origami [builtin functions](/builtins), and functions exported by JavaScript modules.

 This means you can traverse a function using [path](#paths) syntax, which can be convenient when using the Origami [CLI](/cli) to evaluate expressions in the shell.
 A shell will typically try to handle parentheses, and so disallow a function call with unquoted parentheses.
 But a shell will generally leave slashes untouched, allowing you to invoke a function and pass an argument.